 What is it?

-Child psychiatry focuses on the mental health of children and youth.
+Psychiatry is the branch of medicine that addresses issues with mental health.
+Child psychiatrists are medical doctors specializing in mental health issues faced by children and youth, typically up to 18 years of age.
 There are two child psychiatrists on the territory, one of whom also does autism testing.
-In addition, some communities have Mental Health nurses, who can help provide mental health services for children and youth.
+Some communities have Mental Health Nurses, who can help provide mental health services for children and youth.

 Who is it for?

 Child psychiatry is for children and youth (up to 18 years old) struggling with mental health.
 This includes children experiencing depression, severe anxiety, trauma, substance abuse and/or other issues.